openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 Canonicalization method MUST be Exclusive Canonicalization.

 .. note::
-  c14n- may have multiple diarects: need to check.
+  c14n- may have multiple dialects: need to check.

 Original Document and  Counter Signature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~